sambatesnz/Sail.io/visualiser/src/test/java/seng302/ManualTesting/MarkRounding_manual_test.md

     Round a mark correctly by travelling the same direction as indicated by the rounding arrow.

-    Attempt to round a mark incorrectly by travelling the opposite way to the direction indicated by the rounding arrow.
+    Attempt to round a mark incorrectly by travailling the opposite way to the direction indicated by the rounding arrow.

     Round a gate correctly by travelling through the two marks in the same direction